Nodnod77/Assignment_2_PBD/README.md

+# Assignement_6_PBP

+### Explain the benefits of using JavaScript in developing web applications!

+JavaScript is essential in web development because it allows for creating dynamic, interactive user interfaces without needing to reload the page.
+This improves user experience by enabling real-time content updates, such as form validation or live search.
+It runs natively in all browsers, ensuring cross-platform compatibility on desktops and mobile devices.
+And it's very versatil as we can code in js for back-end to with nodejs.

+### Explain why we need to use await when we call fetch()!
+What would happen if we don't use await?

+We use await when calling fetch() because fetch() returns a Promise, which represents an asynchronous operation.
+The await keyword tells JavaScript to pause execution until the Promise resolves, allowing us to handle the data once it is available.
+Without await, the code will continue executing without waiting for fetch() to complete, potentially leading to issues where the data is not yet available when you try to use it.

+### Why do we need to use the csrf_exempt decorator on the view used for AJAX POST?

+The csrf_exempt decorator is used on a Django view handling an AJAX POST request to disable CSRF (Cross-Site Request Forgery) protection for that specific view.
+By default, Django includes CSRF protection on all POST requests to prevent malicious websites from making unauthorized requests on behalf of users.

+When you send an AJAX POST request, if the CSRF token is not included in the request, Django will block the request and raise a 403 Forbidden error.
+The csrf_exempt decorator tells Django to skip CSRF validation for that view, allowing the AJAX POST request to go through without requiring a valid CSRF token.
+It’s also important to note that disabling CSRF protection reduces security.

+### On this week's tutorial, the user input sanitization is done in the back-end as well.
+Why can't the sanitization be done just in the front-end?

+Sanitizing user input only in the front-end is not enough because it can be bypassed.
+Users can manipulate or disable front-end validation, for example, by using browser developer tools or sending requests directly to the server.
+If sanitization is only done on the front-end, malicious input could still reach the back-end, potentially leading to security vulnerabilities like SQL injection or XSS (Cross-Site Scripting).
+Therefore, sanitization must also be done on the back-end to ensure all input is secure, regardless of how it was submitted.

+###  Explain how you implemented the checklist above step-by-step (not just following the tutorial)!

+To implement this checklist, I primarily used JavaScript with AJAX in the main.html file to handle GET and POST requests, so I added the necessary functions and created the events for the modal.
+I also modified the view to include a new function for managing AJAX requests and linked it to the URLs and templates.
+I also added the  strip_tags utils from Django to avoid Cross-Site Scripting.

 # Assignement_5_PBP

 ###  If there are multiple CSS selectors for an HTML element, explain the priority order of these CSS selectors!